jeffthomasiii/Just-a-Thought-Blog/_posts/2025-08-08-Do-It-Anyway.md

 My response to her is often simple:
 **“Because that’s who you are.”**

-Years ago, when I was just starting to face the weight of adult relationships—betrayals, letdowns, and miscommunication—I remember hearing my Annette tell me something that didn’t fully sink in at the time:
+Years ago, when I was just starting to face the weight of adult relationships, betrayals, letdowns, and miscommunication, I remember hearing my aunt Annette tell me something that didn’t fully sink in at the time:
 > *“Don’t allow other people’s behavior to change your character.”*

 I nodded.
 Agreed.
 Moved on.
-But it wasn’t until years later—after applying it over and over, often the hard way—that I realized: **that’s just who I am now.**
+But it wasn’t until years later, after applying it over and over, often the hard way, that I realized: *that’s just who I am now.*

 Over time, it’s become one of the things I’m known for:
 - Consistency in character.